andrew/ultimate-awesome/README.md

 - [awesome-embedded-security](https://github.com/hexsecs/awesome-embedded-security) - Awesome list for embedded security tools and knowledge.
 - [Awesome-Phoenix-Education](https://github.com/hsavit1/Awesome-Phoenix-Education) - You will learn the Phoenix Framework (or your money back).
 - [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
+- [awesome-ai-qr-codes](https://github.com/ispacekid/awesome-ai-qr-codes) - 😎 Awesome lists of AI QR code art tools and resources.
 - [awesome-frontend-learning-resource](https://github.com/Jacky-Summer/awesome-frontend-learning-resource) - 📒 收集整理前端优质文章、学习工具与网站、优质信息源推荐，持续更新.
 - [awesome-vue-js](https://github.com/joshsaintjacque/awesome-vue-js) - A collection of awesome resources for Vue.js development.
 - [awesome-language-learning](https://github.com/jqhoogland/awesome-language-learning) - Awesome resources for learning languages.
 - [awesome-django](https://github.com/kupleron/awesome-django) - Repository mirror of GitLab:
 - [Awesome-Online-Web-Development-Courses-List](https://github.com/leocaseiro/Awesome-Online-Web-Development-Courses-List) - The Definitive List of Online Web Development Courses.
 - [awesome-blockchain-projects](https://github.com/m91michel/awesome-blockchain-projects) - Curated list of blockchain projects and use cases.
+- [awesome-qa](https://github.com/malomarrec/awesome-qa) - A curated list of QA and end-to-end testing tools.
+- [awesome-stuff](https://github.com/mattyfew/awesome-stuff) - This is the list of tools and resources that I use all the time.
+Maybe you'll find something that is useful for your own workflow.
 - [awesome-vuejs](https://github.com/meSingh/awesome-vuejs) - :sunglasses: :package: :page_facing_up: A curated list of awesome packages, tutorials and other cool resources for Vue.js.
 - [Apache-Airflow-Guide](https://github.com/mikeroyal/Apache-Airflow-Guide) - Apache Airflow Guide.
 - [Bioinformatics-Guide](https://github.com/mikeroyal/Bioinformatics-Guide) - Bioinformatics Guide.